-Who wants crowds when you’re looking for a romantic long weekend away with your other half, or a whole week if you have the time!
+Romantic destinations in Europe aren’t hard to come by, but these are our alternative places to celebrate your love.
+Who wants crowds when you’re looking for a romantic long weekend away with your other half?
+Or a whole week if you have the time!

-You want serenity, bottles of wine as you while away the time and to gaze longingly into each other’s eyes ignorant to the mosquitoes circling above your head… (It is summer after all – there are certain downsides!).
+You want serenity, bottles of wine as you while away the time and to gaze longingly into each other’s eyes ignorant to the mosquitoes circling above your head… (In the summertime there are certain downsides!).

 All recommendations are our own personal opinion and there are no affiliate links.

 Everyone flocks to the Italian Riviera or Tuscany.
 However, in the middle of the country, you’ll find a region full of hilltop towns, vineyards and pilgrimage sights.
 Most importantly, this is a slice of real Italia without the tourists (or so many tourists).

 We lived here for four months over the summer, and fell so much in love with the place that we’ll be heading back this year to see more.
 Visit St Francis in his grand cathedral in Assisi, eat Italy’s best chocolate and catch a show in the cultural centre of Perugia.
 Then walk around quaint hilltop towns such as Spello or Orvieto and definitely taste the sumptuous wine in Montefalco.
 Experience medieval Italy in Gubbio or visit art museums in Citta di Castello.

 You’ll even find a beach with cocktails and an opportunity to swim in Lago Trasimeno (outside of Perugia – the capital city of Umbria).
 Or island hop around its islands and take in beautiful castles such as Castello di Zocco, which is on the edge of Magione.